ashishtele/ashishtele.github.io/_posts/2022-03-05-End_to_End_ML_Courses.md

     url: ''
     title: ''
 ---
 MLOps is a newly minted word.
+As per Wikipedia, "MLOps or ML Ops is a set of practices that aims to deploy and maintain machine learning models in production reliably and efficiently.
+The word is a compound of "machine learning" and the continuous development practice of DevOps in the software field".
 Companies are flocking to go behind it.
 Myriad PaaS startups are offering end-to-end services.
+MLOps market is projected to reach [$126 billion](https://neu.ro/2021-mlops-platforms-vendor-analysis-report/) by 2025.